-Because several complications can arise as one attempts to withdraw from a painkiller, it is recommended that the detoxification process take place under the supervision of a professional or painkiller rehabilitation center.
-Having the support of a rehabilitation center and treatment team can create long term success for recovery, minimize withdrawal effects, and help establish relapse prevention.
+Because several complications can arise as one attempts to withdraw from a painkiller, it is recommended that the detoxification process takes place under the supervision of a professional or painkiller rehabilitation center.
+Having the support of a rehabilitation center and treatment team can create long-term success for recovery, minimize withdrawal effects, and help establish relapse prevention.

 : Foundation for a Drug-Free World.
 “Prescription Painkiller Abuse”. http://www.drugfreeworld.org Accessed 12 March 2013.

 : Substance abuse and mental health services administration. http://store.samhsa.gov/home Accessed 12 March 2013.